Fitesa Surpasses Washington Department of Ecology Stormwater Quality Standards

 FITESA SEEKS STORMWATER DISCHARGE SOLUTION

-“In 2010, Fitesa maintenance staff painted all the metal silos and cleaned metal roofs and stairways they suspected were causing problems.
+“Recently, Fitesa maintenance staff painted all the metal silos and cleaned metal roofs and stairways they suspected were causing problems.
 Unfortunately, that didn’t seem to really move the needle on the excessive zinc discharge,” says Hisey.
-In 2011, Fitesa began looking at options to deal with discharge compliance.
+So, Fitesa began looking at options to deal with discharge compliance.
 One option was a big filtration system which could cost several hundred thousand dollars.
 Hisey consulted with PBS Engineering and Environmental, a company that performs air and water permitting and sampling.
 PBS recommended CleanWay as an affordable, pragmatic solution to their stormwater pollution issues.

 Across the river from Fitesa in Portland, Oregon, CleanWay offers a wide range of solutions to remove pollution from stormwater, process and industrial wastewater.
 CleanWay’s experience with environmental services goes back more than twenty years when CleanWay President, Steve McInnis grew the company out of the stormwater services industry and into stormwater products.
 Because of this background, CleanWay approaches product development with a focus on how products are serviced and maintained, ensuring ease-of-use for customers.
 CleanWay Storm Clean® products include catch basin inserts, absorption booms, curb inlets and variant stormwater filtration systems.
 CleanWay’s patented MetalZorb® media is a non-toxic, biodegradable, organic polymer that is ideal for reducing, removing and recovering dissolved heavy metals and metallic ions in applications where rapid capture is required.
 The table shows CleanWay products and pollutants each product targets.